Postman

 Printer: yes Publisher: yes

-Means of production / workforce: Unknown - big in postcards during postcard (export) boom years
+Means of production / workforce: Unknown, but used letterpress, chromolitho and collotype process.
+Big in postcards during postcard boom years (export, especially to the USA)

 Trademark(s):